carbonblack/cbapi-python/docs/response-examples.rst

 contextual information on the source host, the group that host is part of, and details about the signing status of the binary that was executed.
 The magic is performed behind the scenes when we use the ``.binary`` and ``.sensor`` properties on the Process Model Object.
-Just like our previous example, cbapi's caching layer ensures that we do not overload the CB Response server with duplicate requests for the same data.
+Just like our previous example, cbapi's caching layer ensures that we do not overload the EDR server with duplicate requests for the same data.
 In this example, multiple redundant requests for sensor, sensor group, and binary data are all eliminated by cbapi's cache.

 Facets